How to Buy ETFs on DEGIRO

 |---|---|---|

 Double-check the exchange and currency match your intention.
-Click Confirm.
-The order moves to Open orders and executes once the market reaches your limit price.
+On mobile, review the confirmation screen before tapping Place Order.
+Click or tap Confirm.
+The order moves to the Orders tab and executes once the market reaches your limit price.
 For major ETFs on Xetra during market hours, this is typically seconds to a few minutes.

 Once filled, the ETF appears in your Portfolio tab.